Understanding Starts

 Better Conversations

-Debaters report transformations in everyday conversations— at dinner tables, in meetings, and especially online.
+Debaters report changes in everyday conversations — at dinner tables, in meetings, and especially online.

 Better Relationships

-The ability to disagree without destroying relationships is rare.
-Debate training makes it natural.
+The ability to disagree without destroying a relationship is rare.
+Debate makes it second nature.

 — John Thomas Connor, Founder